Zoe-R27/Patterns/PatternExaplaination/Singleton.md

 ## Implementation in the Project

-Kotlin offers multiple ways to implement the Singleton pattern, and this project demonstrates several approaches.
+Kotlin offers multiple ways to implement the Singleton pattern, and this project demonstrates a couple approaches.

 ### 1. Using Kotlin Objects - AppConfig